Metalama / / Conceptual documentation / Requirements

 Note

-When using Visual Studio, the use of Metalama Tools for Visual Studio is not required but is highly recommended.
+While using Visual Studio, the utilization of Visual Studio Tools for Metalama and PostSharp is not mandatory but is highly recommended.

 Target frameworks